the age of stars in the universe was estimated incorrectly

 With the help of the Hubble orbiting observatory, astronomers have established that some white dwarfs are not at all devoid of sources of thermonuclear energy.
 This means that they age much more slowly than previously thought.

-We wrote in detail earlier about what white dwarfs are.
-Briefly, we recall that this is the name given to slowly cooling stars of small mass, which shed their outer shell at the final stage of their life.
+We have written in detail earlier about what white dwarfs are.
+Let us briefly recall that this is the name given to slowly cooling stars of small mass, which have thrown off their outer shell at the final stage of their life.
 This fate awaits up to 98% of all stars in the Milky Way, including the Sun.

 Studying the life cycle of luminaries helps astronomers understand not only the cooling stages of white dwarfs, but also the earliest stages of their development.